 Instead, we should actively listen to what the speaker says so that our mind can focus its attention and understand each information.
-Active listening is the skilful process of interpersonal communication which will help you in effectively communicate with the other person in a much better way.
+Active listening is the skillful process of interpersonal communication which will help you in effectively communicate with the other person in a much better way.
 Active listening has many benefits in its pocket.

 - It not only generates positive emotions in the other person but also it is a crucial element to a genuine and engaging conversation.
 It helps in our positive upliftment and personal fulfilment.